cserl-iitb/bootcamp2022/application_software/week4/README.md

 * Once your worker thread dequeues a client socket file descriptor from the shared queue, the rest of the handling of the client request will be the same as before.
 You should be able to reuse all of your server HTTP processing in the code of the worker thread. **Ensure that you release any locks** that the thread is holding before performing operations like disk reads for files: otherwise, the other threads may stall for the lock.

 After you make these changes, your server will be able to handle multiple clients concurrently as before, but without having to create a new thread for every client.
 Start your server in one terminal.
-Open separate terminals to start several different clients, and check that all of them can correctly communicate with the echo server.
+Open separate terminals to start several different clients, and check that all of them can correctly communicate with the HTTP server.
 You can also print out some debug output to check that clients are correctly being assigned to worker threads, and that the worker thread is serving another client after the first client terminates.

 ## Dynamic HTTP responses